edgeandnode/amp-demo/docs/hosted-env.md

 # Hosted Environment Workflow

-Ready to move from local Anvil development?
-This section covers configuring your Amp instance to consume published datasets hosted by Edge & Node.
+Ready to move beyond local development?
+This guide covers how to work with Amp's hosted service maintained by Edge & Node.

+## What Is the Hosted Service?

+Edge & Node maintains published datasets that contain blocks, transactions, and logs indexed in real-time, queryable via SQL.

+**Why use it?**
+- **No infrastructure** - No blockchain nodes, no indexers, no database setup
+- **Instant queries** - Query and transform mainnet data immediately with SQL
+- **Production ready** - Build applications on reliable, hosted datasets
+- **Composable** - Combine multiple published datasets in your queries

 ## Supported Networks